Open Source / Apache 2.0

 Add Contacts

-Exchange keys via QR code scan when in person, or share your public key over any trusted channel for remote contacts.
-In-person verification is strongest, but not required.
+Scan a QR code when you're together in person, or share your contact card over any channel you trust.
+In-person is strongest, but not required.

 3